SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie turned on the water, letting it get almost too hot, and started to wash each dish one at a time.

-After Rainbow had finished bringing the dishes, she asked, "what kind of cake was it?"
+After Rainbow had finished bringing the dishes, she asked, "What kind of cake was it?"

 "Vanilla," Pinkie answered.

-Rainbow asked, "how much more complicated is that cake over pancakes?"
+Rainbow asked, "How much more complicated is that cake over pancakes?"

 "Not much, just a few more ingredients," Pinkie said.